CESSProject/cess-pallet-proposal/README.md

 We have a team of professionals in getting this done.
 The backgrounds of team members include but are not limited to cloud computing, consensus algorithms and distributed storage.
 Most of them have been working in their respective fields for many years and have rich industry experience and solutions.
 The team members are distributed in the UK, the US, China and India, ranging from research scholars and cryptography experts to senior technical managers and Substrate development engineers.

-So far, the team's CESS project is gradually integrating into the Polkadot ecosystem.
+So far, one of the team's project [**CESS**](https://github.com/CESSProject/cess) is gradually integrating into the Polkadot ecosystem.
 Won the 1st Place in Polkadot Hackthon APAC Edition in 2021, pass all W3F Grants Program milestone deliveries on January 25, 2022, and officially join the Substrate Builder Program on February 14, 2022.
 The team is currently actively communicating and cooperating with other Polkadot teams and projects.

 ## 5. Summary